-9.1 Parents can seek school places outside their normal age group.
-This may be because the child is gifted and talented or has missed part of the school year and/or has learning issues.

-9.2 A decision on these types of applications will made by the Local Authority based on the individual exceptional circumstances of the request based on the information provided by the parents.

-9.3 Where the decision is to refuse the request there is no right of appeal if the child is offered a place in another year group in the school.
+- 9.1 Parents can seek school places outside their normal age group.
+Parents must make an application for their child's normal age group at the usual time however a separate request must also be made at the same time for admission out of the normal age group. - 9.2 A decision on these types of applications will made by the Local Authority based on the individual circumstances of the request based on the information provided by the parents. - 9.3 Where the decision is to refuse the request there is no right of appeal if the child is offered a place in another year group in the school.